Akta3d/RK-002-NTS1-Preset/README.md

   - Channel: {CHANNEL} of the NTS1
 - Configure the Mute CC
   - Control CC: {CC_MUTE}
   - Value: 127 when pressed
   - Channel: {CHANNEL} of the NTS1
+- Configure the After touch CC
+  - Control CC: {CC_AFTER_TOUCH}
+  - Value: 127 when pressed
+  - Channel: {CHANNEL} of the NTS1